joshb738/Stock-Analysis/README.md

 ### Summary

-1. There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
+1. Advantages of refactoring code
-Advantages of refactoring code
+- Allows the code to process larger amounts of data in faster processing rate
-- Improves the efficiency of the script run time
+- Improves the code design to simplify additions and extensions to the code
-- Allows the code to handle larger amounts of data in
+- Improves code run time efficiency

-- Easier to debug errors
+2. Disadvantages of refactoring code

-Disadvantages of refactoring code
+- Understanding and interpreting original code as well as writing new code can be time consuming.
-- Can be time consuming oto decypher original code
+- New code may

 2. How do these pros and cons apply to refactoring the original VBA script?(3pt)